-Known for it’s signature black beaches, Guatemala has become an increasingly popular tourist destination in recent years.
+Known for its signature black beaches, Guatemala has become an increasingly popular tourist destination in recent years.
 Guatemala is known as a bit of a surfer’s paradise, with it’s South coast filled with black sand beaches with rough waves just waiting to be surfed.
+Also, take a quick look at the best beaches in Belize.

 As well as the beaches that are in Guatemala, it also has an interesting history and culture, with the majority of indigenous Guatemalans being of Mayan descent.
 This means that there are also some great Mayan Ruins to visit here too.
 But for now, let’s check out the top beaches that the country has to offer.